Occupant Handbook - 3.0 Occupancy in your residential housing unit

 It is prohibited to attach structures to the RHU, garages, or to be anchored to the pavement–proper weights must be used instead.

-The Occupant of Record is responsible for the removal at the end of their occupancy, restoring the grounds to their original condition, and all associated costs.
+The Occupant is responsible for the removal at the end of their occupancy, restoring the grounds to their original condition, and all associated costs.
 Please refer to section 10.3 Restoration of grounds of this Handbook for more information.

-3.2.11 Planting of flowerbeds, vegetable gardens and shrubs
+3.2.11 Flowerbeds, vegetable gardens, and shrubs

 Due to potential problems caused by root systems, poor drainage, etc., some restrictions that apply include: